 B. Key Components

-- Non-Operating Expenses: Costs unrelated to core operations, such as interest on loans and losses on asset sales.
+- Non-Operating Expenses: Costs unrelated to primary operations, such as:

 C. Formula for Net Profit